As cybersecurity threats continue to rise, ESG-focused investors should take note.

-- Thorough analysis of a security’s environmental, social and governance (ESG) profile is critical in order to highlight potential cybersecurity risks as well as the mitigation steps a company may have taken.
+- We believe thorough analysis of a security’s environmental, social and governance (ESG) profile is critical in order to highlight potential cybersecurity risks as well as the mitigation steps a company may have taken.

 Within the vast panorama of social factors that are considered as part of environmental, social and governance (ESG) analysis sits cybersecurity: headline-grabbing and potentially ruinous for the reputation of companies that have chosen to ignore it.
 Society increasingly treats cybersecurity as a ‘black box’ of technology, with security experts viewed as wizards dealing in the dark arts of data encryption.
 The sector’s credentials are attractive: worldwide IT security spending is expected to total $120bn in 2020 and grow at c.10% per annum to reach $158bn in 2023 according to a recent Jefferies report, representing double the growth rate of total IT spending.
-It is enough to read about the high-profile travails of companies such as Equifax, Twitter and Marriott, not to mention the purported Russian interference in the US election process in 2016, to appreciate that the stakes are high when hackers are lurking in the shadows.
+It is enough to read about the high-profile travails of global brands, not to mention the purported Russian interference in the US election process in 2016, to appreciate that the stakes are high when hackers are lurking in the shadows.

-US hotel chain Marriott suffered severe damage to its brand in 2018 when hackers breached its reservation system and stole the personal data of up to 500 million guests.
-A year earlier, vulnerability in website software at credit bureau Equifax led to the resignation of two senior officers, although the origin of the breach remained murky and to this day has never been found.
-Social network Twitter saw the accounts of prominent public figures compromised, while less sensational but equally concerning was the attack on dozens of universities and charities across the UK, US and Canada.
+A major hotel chain suffered severe damage to its brand in 2018 when hackers breached its reservation system and stole the personal data of millions of guests.
+A year earlier, vulnerability in website software at a credit bureau led to the resignation of senior officers, although the origin of the breach remained murky and to this day has never been found.
+Social networking sites have seen the accounts of prominent public figures compromised, while less sensational but equally concerning was the attack on dozens of universities and charities across the US, Canada and the UK.
 Brands and reputations which have taken years to forge can be tarnished in the blink of an eye.

 Despite the appealing growth profile of the cybersecurity industry, it is challenging to gain direct investment exposure to this relatively new sub-sector in public equity markets.
 Returns have been mixed, and many investors have preferred to take a ‘basket’ approach.
 Private-equity firms have traditionally snapped up the most attractive companies, with cybersecurity start-ups vying to meet the threats and challenges of today’s cybersecurity landscape.
 Funding and deals hit record highs in 2019, with 564 venture capital deals alone.